MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-solution-posters.md

 ## SharePoint Server migration

-The SharePoint Migration Tool (SPMT) is a downloadable tool that guides you through the process of identifying your SharePoint Server site and content locations, and your destinations in SharePoint, Teams, and OneDrive.
+The SharePoint Migration Tool (SPMT) is a downloadable tool that guides you through the process of migrating your SharePoint Server sites and content to Microsoft 365.

 ![Thumb image for sharepoint server Migration poster](media/migration-poster-spserver.png)